 - Heat a non-stick pan, such as a cast iron skillet on medium-high.
-Place one round dough on skillet (I sprinkled more rosemary on each piece at this point) and cook until bubbles begin to appear and the edges begin to lift (1 to 2 mins).
+Place one round dough on the skillet (I sprinkled more rosemary on each piece at this point) and cook until bubbles begin to appear and the edges begin to lift (1 to 2 mins).
 Flip over and cook another 1 to 2 mins.

-- Remove from pan and place on plate, add a small piece of butter between each piece (optional of course), keeping covered with a cloth to stay warm.
+- Remove from pan and place on a plate, add a small piece of butter between each piece (optional of course), keeping covered with a cloth to stay warm.
 Repeat each round dough until finished.

 Here’s a look at my garden.
-This is the beginning of gardening season with our garden being in it’s 2nd year.
+This is the beginning of the gardening season with our garden being in its 2nd year.
 I just planted lavender and sweet banana peppers.
 There’s also radishes coming up from last year (it didn’t even sprout last year) and the mint that was planted last year had doubled!!
 Be sure to take a look at my Rosemary Lemon Salt Hand Scrub that I made last year.
 It worked wonders on my hand, and smelled so good…now I’ve got to make more!

 Do you have a garden?
 What are you planting for this year?
 I’ve got lots of room for more, but what I’ve read is that you don’t want to crowd your garden, nor do you want to grow certain foods next to each other, so I will be scouring that out for sure.